chsainikhilreddy/PanaromaEd/README.md

   - `id`: Unique identifier for the program.
   - `fee`: Tuition fee for the program.
   - `ranking`: Ranking of the program.
-  - `college`: College offering the program.
+  - `university`: University offering the program.
-  - `collegeAddress`: College address.
-  - `collegeLogo`: College logo.
   - `course`: Associated course for the program.
   - `requirements`: Admission requirements for the program.